Black Jesus (TV series)

-Black Jesus is an American sitcom created by Aaron McGruder (creator of The Boondocks) and Mike Clattenburg that aired on Adult Swim.
+Black Jesus is an American live-action sitcom created by Aaron McGruder (creator of The Boondocks) and Mike Clattenburg (creator of Trailer Park Boys) that aired on Adult Swim.
 The series stars Gerald "Slink" Johnson, Charlie Murphy, Corey Holcomb, Kali Hawk, King Bach, Andra Fuller, and John Witherspoon.
 The series premiered on August 7, 2014.
 On December 10, 2014, the series was renewed for a second season, which premiered on September 18, 2015.
 Its third and final season premiered on September 21, 2019.

 Premise

 The scripted live-action comedy features Jesus Christ living in modern-day Compton, California, on a mission to spread love and kindness throughout the neighborhood with his small group of followers.